quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 2.1.7 – June 8, 2022 =
+* Fix: ignore reverse-charge subscriptions in renewal
+* Fix: error in subscriptions renewals with multiple items
+* New: add subscription renewal option to status page

 = 2.1.6 – May 25, 2022 =
 * New: identify new payment methods